The landscape of church in America has changed.

 - Encouraging the continued conversation through Practical Discipleship at Home

-Christina Embree is wife to Pastor Luke, mom to three wonderful kids, and family minister at Nicholasville UMC.
-She is passionate about seeing churches partnering with families to encourage faith formation at home and equipping parents to disciple their kids in the faith.
-Currently studying Family, Youth and Children’s Ministry at Wesley Seminary, she also blogs at www.refocusministry.org and is a contributing blogger at D6 Family, Seedbed, and ChildrensMinistryBlog.com
+With years of experience in family ministry and children’s ministry, she is passionate about seeing churches partnering with families to encourage faith formation at home and equipping parents to disciple their kids in the faith.
+She recently graduated with a Masters of Arts in Ministry focusing on Family, Youth and Children’s Ministry at Wesley Seminary, she also blogs at www.refocusministry.org and is a contributing blogger at D6 Family, ChurchLeaders.com, and Seedbed.